-For risk assessment, information about local and site-related hazards of heavy rain and flash floods should be used.
-The possible information sources are e. q.
+For a risk assessment, information about local and site-related hazards of heavy rain and flash floods should be used.
+The possible information sources are e.g.

-- Municipalities and local water authorities, if they can provide information on critical high-water markers and the expected flood levels, - Homeowners can check their flooding hazards by themselves and, if necessary, have them assessed by an expert on a cost basis, - Your residential insurers can assess your individual flooding risk.
+- Municipalities and local water authorities, if they can provide information on critical high-water markers and the expected flood levels, - Homeowners can check their flooding hazards by themselves and, if necessary, have them assessed by an expert for a fee, - Your residential insurers can assess your flooding risk.